-The Group's Compliance function is independent of any business unit and is (with Risk Management) the 2nd line of defence for the Group.
+The AIL Group's Legal and Compliance function is independent of any business unit and is (with Risk Management) the 2nd line of defence for the AIL Group.

 Each subsidiary has its own Compliance Officer with ultimate recourse to the relevant regulated entity Board, directly or through their Committees.
-Compliance Officers operate under the umbrella of the Group's compliance framework led by the Group's Chief Compliance Officer.
-These arrangements are aimed at providing leadership and facilitating consistent policy, standards and independence both at the Group level and across regulated entities within the Group.
+Compliance Officers operate under the umbrella of the AIL Group's legal and compliance framework led by the AIL Group's Chief Compliance Officer.
+These arrangements are aimed at providing leadership and facilitating consistent policy, standards and independence both at the group level and across regulated entities within the AIL Group.

-Under these arrangements common compliance protocols operate as a minimum standard throughout the Group.
+Under these arrangements common compliance protocols operate as a minimum standard throughout the AIL Group.
 Each subsidiary Compliance function is responsible for advising the Executive and the Boards on compliance with existing and emerging legal, regulatory and administrative provisions.
-This includes monitoring compliance risks, assessing the impact of any future changes in the regulatory environment on the Group and overseeing resulting action, setting and advising on associated policy and monitoring to evaluate the effectiveness of compliance controls.
-Through this framework risks can be reported at the Group level.
+This includes monitoring compliance risks, assessing the impact of any future changes in the regulatory environment on the AIL Group and overseeing resulting action, setting and advising on associated policy and monitoring to evaluate the effectiveness of compliance controls.
+Through this framework risks can be reported at the AIL Group level.

 Regular reports are provided to the subsidiary governing bodies.
-In carrying out its duties, the Compliance function has unfettered access to all relevant systems, staff and information as well as the Boards and Non-Executive Directors, including any records necessary to enable it to carry out its responsibilities.
+In carrying out its duties, the AIL Legal and Compliance function has unfettered access to all relevant systems, staff and information as well as the Boards and Non-Executive Directors, including any records necessary to enable it to carry out its responsibilities.